Stubhampton Bottom

 The Sturminster Newton Cheese Festival

 A celebration of cheese!
-Saturday 10th September - Sunday 11th September 2022 Set in Sturminster Newton in the heart of the Blackmore Vale, the Cheese Festival was introduced to reflect the market town and the surrounding landscape’s heritage, showcasing award winning local produce.
-The Blackmore Vale is split from the south by the Iron Age … Continue reading The Sturminster Newton Cheese Festival
+Saturday 14th September - Sunday 15th September 2024 Image: The Book and Bucket Cheese Company Set on the banks of the River Stour in Sturminster Newton, in the heart of the Blackmore Vale, the Cheese Festival was introduced to reflect the market town, the surrounding landscape’s heritage and award winning local … Continue reading The Sturminster Newton Cheese Festival

 Wyke and Eccliffe